kokkinos64/C-Readers-Writers/README.md

 Once they start, **observe the monitor window** as Readers and Writers go in and out of the shared memory segment.

 You will notice that after the 20 readers and writers finish their job, they will "hang".
 This is expected, because there is no `wait_pid()` call in the createReaders and createWriters code.
 Therefore, once they are done, terminate them with the `CTRL + C` interrupt.

 # How to Terminate
-Once the processes are finished, press any key in the allocator side of the terminal window to print statistics that were collected during runtime.
-Finally, press y to indicate that you want to destroy the segment along with the semaphores, to dislocate system resources.
+Once the processes are finished, press any key in the allocator-side of the terminal window to print statistics that were collected during runtime.
+Finally, press `y` to destroy the segment along with the semaphores.

 # Further documentation
 For an in-depth look at the code, please refer to the documentation found in the `docs` folder.
 To view the offline documentation page, decompress the html folder and open the `index.html` file in your web browser.